‘The Walking Dead’ Spoilers: Ezekiel’s Plan After Those 2 Deaths

 TWD spoilers are ahead.
 Do not continue reading unless you want to know what is coming up next on the zombie apocalypse TV show.

-In Season 7, Episode 13, titled “Bury Me Here,” there were two deaths on The Walking Dead.
+In Season 7 Episode 13, titled “Bury Me Here,” there were two deaths on The Walking Dead.
 Morgan Jones (Lennie James) went against his philosophy and killed Richard (Karl Makinen).
 The other character who died was Benjamin (Logan Miller).
-He was killed by one of the Saviors and unfortunately, he was not able to be saved.
+He was killed by one of the Saviors, and unfortunately, he was not able to be saved.

 Morgan shocked everyone when he killed Richard with his bare hands.
 He did it in front of Ezekiel and his soldiers.
 The Saviors were also present when the death occurred.
 On Talking Dead, showrunner Scott Gimple was a guest, Khary Payton’s interview was aired on the television show, and Lennie James appeared on video chat.
 Between all of those, there is some interesting information about what is next for The Kingdom.